kxw147-gmail/token_pricing_system/README.md

 It's highly recommended to use a virtual environment to manage dependencies.

 Bash
-python3 -m venv venv
+python3 -m venv .venv
-source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+source .venv/bin/activate  # On Windows, use `venv\Scripts\activate`

 4. Install Dependencies
 Bash